Artist’s Residence Dilsberg

 The duration of the biennial scholarship is 3 months with residence obligation in the Commandant’s House Dilsberg.

-Please note: Due to Covid-19 pandemic the last writer´s residence in 2020 had to be interrupted and is planned to be continued in 2022.
-Therefore we apologize for not being able to publish a call for applications this year for 2022.
-Thank you for your understanding!
+Please note: Due to Covid-19 pandemic the last writer´s residence in 2020 had to be interrupted and was continued in 2022.
+Therefore we apologize for not having been able to publish a call for applications in 2022.
+The next residency will take place in 2024.
+The call for application will be released in summer 2023.
+Keep an eye on it!
+And thank you for your understanding!

 - Info sheet Writers Residence Dilsberg by UNESCO Heidelberg City of Literature (636,6 KB) (of current residency - call is closed, no application possible)